conjurdemos/cdemo/README.md

 ## How to use

 1. Clone the repo.
-2. Obtain the latest Conjur tar file and place it within the cDemo directory.
+2. Obtain the latest Conjur tar file and place it within the cDemo directory named 'conjur.tar'.
 3. Run 1startUp.sh.
 4. Change directory to ansibleConjurDemo.
 5. Edit inventory.yml to include any machines to be stood up as demo machines.
-6. Run ansible-playbook -i inventory.yml conjurDemo.yml
+6. Run ansible-playbook -i inventory.yml site.yml

 ## Requirements